Reducing Roadblocks to Licensure

 adjust the education requirements to align with the Uniform Accountancy Act, removing some barriers to licensure.

 The required 150 credit hours of education for licensure remain intact.
-The number of defined course credits is reduced from 36 to 24 hours in the specific accounting courses and other required courses categories.
+The number of defined course credits is reduced from 36 to 24 hours in the specific accounting courses and other required course categories.
 The license requirement now excludes introductory accounting courses, consistent with the Uniform Accountancy Act.